-7.191.1.Initiation of the Promotion Review
+7.11.1.Initiation of the Promotion Review

 Research or clinical faculty members who are affiliated with an academic department and Librarians and Lecturers members may apply for promotion in rank by providing written notification to the candidate's Department Chair or equivalent by May 15 of the year before the promotion review.
-Research or clinical faculty members who are not affiliated with an academic department, but are affiliated with a college, may apply for promotion in rank by providing written notification to the candidate's dean by May 15 of the year before the promotion review.
+Research or clinical faculty members who are not affiliated with an academic department, but are affiliated with a college, may apply for promotion in rank by providing written notification to the candidate's dean by May 15 of the year before the promotion to the candidate's dean by May 15 of the year before the promotion review.
+Research or clinical faculty members who are not affiliated with an academic department, but are affiliated with a college, may apply for promotion review.
 Research or clinical faculty members who are not affiliated with either an academic department or a college, may apply for promotion in rank by providing written notification to the Provost by May 15 of the year before the promotion review.